ibexa/documentation-developer/docs/users/customer_groups.md

 ## Enabling customer groups

-To enable using customer groups, you need to modify the User content type's definition by adding a [customer group field](customergroupfield.md).
+To enable using customer groups, you need to modify the user content type's definition by adding a [customer group field](customergroupfield.md).

 With this field you can add a user to any of the predefined customer groups.